 Hooray!
 It is just about summertime!
 Almost everyone is out of school and it is time to go to the lake or the beach…wherever there is sand and water!
-And the favorite shoes are an old favorite: Summer Flip Flops!
+And the favorite shoes are an old favorite.
+So let’s paint a Summer Flip Flops chalk art tutorial!

 This pastel is very simple and fast for you to finish.
 The pastel colors are the following: medium green, black, medium and light blue, medium yellow and light yellow, cherry red and pink.
 The sand color is a mixture of light brown and a medium pink.
 Turn your paper horizontally.